Ministry Statements & Speeches:

 Excellencies,

-Each year we gather together at the United Nations to honor Mr. Mandela’s life, and to reflect on his legacy with the aim of improving the lives of those we serve.
+Each year we gather together at the United Nations to honour Mr. Mandela’s life, and to reflect on his legacy with the aim of improving the lives of those we serve.
 It is appropriate therefore that this year’s theme for the International Day is ‘the legacy lives on through you’.

 Through his words and actions, Nelson Mandela demonstrated the importance of working together to affect real and meaningful change.
 In the most trying of circumstances, he remained steadfast in his commitment to bridging divides and building trust for the betterment of the people of the world.
 He taught us to stop spreading hate, and instead spread understanding and tolerance.